StrongerSoftworks/image-tagger/README.md

 # Image Tagger

 Image Tagger is a tool for tagging and getting summaries of the contents of images.
-It uses vision and text models running on Ollama to generate the tags and summaries.
-The models it uses can be configured by command arguments.
+It uses a vision multi model running on Ollama to generate the tags and summaries.
+The model it uses can be configured by command arguments.

 ## Table of Contents